jignaciocastro8/99-7-citric-liquid-jignaciocastro8/README.md

 # **Execution instructions (Second version)**

-Besides the instructions of the first version (The spanish version at the beggining of this documents), the new tests added are explained here:
+Besides the instructions of the first version (The spanish version at the beggining of this documents), we have new tests added that are explained here:

 - **Factory tests** : Each factory has its own tests and basically test that the created object is the correct one.